 serverless.yml for the service yet, you can still add the service anyway.
 You’ll need to specify the name of the service manually.
 And make sure to add the file or change the path to it later.

 The above assumes that you are trying to add a Serverless Framework service.
-If instead you are adding a Serverless Stack, make sure to select it from the Service Type dropdown.
+If instead you are adding an SST service, make sure to select it from the Service Type dropdown.

 Once you add the service, you’ll notice that it’s deployed across all the stages that you have configured for your app.
 This means that a commit to